-The Dental/Optometry/Pharmacy/Veterinary Admission Test, required of all predental, preoptometry, prepharmacy and preveterinary students, may be taken by application throughout the year.
+Students are urged to schedule this test during Spring of their junior year.
+The Dental/Optometry/Pharmacy/Veterinary Admission Test, required of all pre- by application throughout the year.
 Students should plan to take this test in Spring of their junior year.
-Contact the Testing Office for further details, or visit the respective test websites.
+For further details, or visit the respective test websites.

 Allied Health Fields